Nobody's Child (Hank Snow song): History

-The Beatles with Tony Sheridan
+The Beatles with Tony Sheridan version

 It was also covered by Tony Sheridan when he was recording in Hamburg, Germany, in June 1961 with the Beatles as his backing group.
 On this song, only Paul McCartney and Pete Best accompany Sheridan on bass and drums.
 This recording was released by Polydor in 1964 when the British group's popularity was at its height.
 Sheridan sings "Mammy's" (not "Mommy's").
 He returned to studio later that year to re-record the vocal to "Sweet Georgia Brown", another Beatles track from these early sessions, and to tape a solo acoustic version of "Nobody's Child".
 The latter recording was only issued in Germany.

+Nobody's Child became a classic favorite in Tony Sheridan's repertoire throughout his career.
+The source of his intense and deeply felt vocal performance of this song can be understood as flowing from his personal loss of his own mother when he was a toddler, when she abandoned him in an orphanage without a word, with no explanation, an event of which he gave an account in a 2010 radio interview broadcast:

+"My father disappeared by the time I came to my senses...
+My mother went to London to check on her relatives because of the [German] Blitz, and she came back pregnant.
+The effect it had on my life was that my father and mother broke up.
+He obviously said, "How can you be pregnant?
+It wasn't me!"
+The end result was that I finished up in this children's home, and I remember standing in this kid's bed, holding onto the railings and shaking them, and seeing my mother disappear down the ward.
+I was screaming!
+In those five minutes, I lost my mother forever, definitely, definitely, definitely.
+Not just my mum, she was taking the love with her as well.
+So now I'm this horrible piece of nothing with these other horrible pieces of nothing."